yoember/yoember.github.io/index.md

 ### CRUD interface for libraries

-We will implement a new section in our app, where we can create new libraries or list the previously created data.
+We will implement a new section in our app, where we can create new libraries and list the previously created data.

 Firstly we create our `library` model.

     $ ember g model library name:string address:string phone:string

 Secondly we create our new route.
-At the moment we do it without Ember CLI, only manually adding the following lines to our `router.js`:
+At the moment we'll do it without Ember CLI; just manually add the following lines to our `router.js`:

 ``` javascript
 // app/router.js